gomorpheus/morpheus-docs/troubleshooting/agent.rst

 Linux
 ^^^^^

 #.
-In |morpheus| , go to the vms host detail page in Infrastructure->Hosts->Virtual Machines you will see an API Key that is unique to that host.
+In |morpheus| , go to the VM's host detail page in Infrastructure->Hosts->Virtual Machines you will see an API Key that is unique to that host.

 #.
 As root user, run: (replacing ${} with the relevant information)